Women Mayors of America's Cities

-Monrovia Mayor Mary Ann Lutz currently serves as Chair and Clarksville Mayor Kim McMillan serves as Vice Chair.
+Clarksville Mayor Kim McMillan currently serves as Chair.

 The Women Mayors' Caucus is dedicated to increasing, on a non-partisan basis, the influence of women mayors within the Conference of Mayors.
 The Caucus seeks to discuss substantive issues of importance to cities and forward appropriate policy recommendations to the Conference.

 The Women Mayors' Caucus is committed to increasing the leadership numbers of the women who serve as mayors.

 The Women Mayors' Caucus shall promote increasing numbers of women mayors in prominent and meaningful positions of leadership within the Conference and advance policy issues of importance to cities through existing Standing Committees.